Kentucky CPA requirements

 Continuing Professional Education (CPE) hours must be completed in the two calendar years prior to the year during which a license is to be renewed.
 The two calendar years are referred to as the “reporting period”.

-Any CPA who fails to complete the CPE by the December 31 deadline will not be eligible to renew his or her license.
+Any CPA who fails to complete the CPE by the December 31st deadline of the renewal year will not be eligible to renew his or her license.
 Instead, the CPA will be required to use the reinstatement process.

-Beginning January 1, 2021, licensees required to obtain 80 hours of CPE may count eight hours of personal development courses toward the required hours, and licensees required to obtain 60 hours of CPE may include up to 12 hours of personal development courses in the required hours.
+- Licensees required to obtain 80 hours of CPE may count eight hours of personal development courses toward the required hours, and licensees required to obtain 60 hours of CPE may include up to 12 hours of personal development courses in the required hours.
+Personal development courses include: